Arkansas requires businesses to carry workers’ compensation insurance if they have three or more employees.

 A workers’ compensation claim can cover an injury from a single accident or injuries that take place over long periods of time like repetitive motion disorders, job-related hearing loss, or occupational diseases such as mesothelioma.

-The statute of limitations is the amount of time a worker has to file a claim following an injury.
+The statute of limitations is the amount of time an employee has to file a workers' comp claim following an injury.

-In Arkansas, the workers’ compensation statute of limitations is two years from the date of injury or from the date that the worker should have known that an injury or condition developed as a result of job conditions.
+Under the Arkansas workers' compensation law, the statute of limitations is two years from the date of injury or from the date that the worker should have known that an injury or impairment developed as a result of job conditions.

 Start a free online application today to compare workers’ compensation insurance quotes for your small business from leading U.S. carriers.
 Insureon’s licensed agents specialize in insurance for a variety of Arkansas businesses.